WESTERN ILLINOIS UNIVERSITY

 E. To develop an understanding of machine and environment safety

-B. Technical Reports/Presentations
+A. Technical Reports/Presentations

-Students will be required to complete small writing assignments relating to the course.
+Students may be required to complete small writing assignments relating to the course.
 All work should be typed.
 Handwritten assignments and assignments that fail to follow the guidelines below WILL NOT receive credit.
 Each student will generate a presentation on one written topic.
 Late assignments will be accepted only for PREVIOUSLY excused absences.

 Research Quality Publications: